 Reciprocal Agreement(s)

-Reciprocal agreements are when workers only pay taxes in the state where they live, not the state where they work.
+Reciprocal agreements are when workers who live and work in different states are only required to pay taxes to the state where they live.
 Ohio currently has reciprocal agreements with the following states:

 • Indiana